tla44/price-aggregator/README.md

 The MainVerticle includes a main method for convenient debugging from an IDE.
 You can set breakpoints and run the application directly from your IDE to step through the code.

 ## Future improvements
+- Extend configuration options to include server port, number of verticle deployment instances, logging levels etc.
+- Add further adapters to support other exchanges.
+- Add endpoint: GET /prices/{symbol}/{exchange} to retrieve a price for a specific exchange.
 - Use a smaller Docker base image for runtime such as `eclipse-temurin:17-jdk-alpine` to reduce image size and improve startup times.
-- Extend configuration options to include server port, number of verticle deployment instances, logging levels etc.

 ## Design decisions
 - Vert.x was chosen for its lightweight, event-driven, and non-blocking architecture, which enables high concurrency and low resource usage — useful for handling multiple WebSocket streams.